 - Place sweet potatoes in a large pot and cover with water.
-Bring to a boil over high heat, then reduce heat and cover pot.
-Simmer sweet potatoes at a low boil for about 35 to 40 minutes or until just tender enough to insert a sharp knife without effort.
+Bring to a boil over HIGH heat, then reduce heat to LOW and cover the pot.
+Simmer the sweet potatoes at a low boil for about 35 to 40 minutes or until just tender enough to insert a sharp knife without effort.
 Don't let them overcook.

-- Use a slotted spoon to transfer the sweet potatoes to a cutting board and let sit until cool enough to handle.
+- Use a slotted spoon to transfer the sweet potatoes to a cutting board and let rest until cool enough to handle.
 Meanwhile, preheat oven to 350 degrees F.

-- In a small saucepan over low heat, melt butter with brown sugar.
+- In a small saucepan over LOW heat, melt the butter with the brown sugar.
 Add the salt and maple syrup.
 Continue to cook for a minute or two until nice and syrupy.
 Add the heavy cream and cook and stir for another minute or two.
 Remove from heat.

-- Spray a 9 x 13 or slightly larger baking pan with non-stick cooking spray.
+- Spray a 9- x 13-inch or slightly larger baking dish with nonstick cooking spray.
 Using a paper towel, remove the skins from the sweet potatoes and discard.
-Slice the sweet potatoes into discs about 1" thick.
-Place half of the sweet potatoes in the bottom of the prepared baking pan.
-Sprinkle with half the cinnamon and then drizzle half of the butter/brown sugar glaze.
+Slice the sweet potatoes into discs about 1-inch thick.
+Place half of the sweet potatoes in the bottom of the prepared baking dish.
+Sprinkle with half of the cinnamon and then drizzle with half of the butter/brown sugar glaze.
 Repeat with remaining sweet potatoes, cinnamon, and glaze.

-- Cover tightly with foil and bake in a 350 degree oven for 25 to 30 minutes or till heated through and bubbly.
+- Cover tightly with foil and bake for 25 to 30 minutes or until heated through and bubbly.